lemosnlmb/BB-Scripts/source-code-scanner/README.md

 # Source Code Scanner (SCS)

-Source Code Scanner (SCS) is a script that scans for exposed git, Bazaar, Mercury and svn folders by providing a list of URL's.
+Source Code Scanner (SCS) is a bash script that scans for exposed git, Bazaar, Mercury and svn folders by providing a list of URL's.

 ### Usage